ambid17/Unity-Articles/README.md

 # Unity-Articles
-A list or articles I've used to learn Unity
+A list of articles I've used to learn Unity

 ## Articles